matt70iu/Project-4-fullstack-v2/README.md

 - Heroku, github and cloudinary (for deployment)

+- Microsoft visual studio code (to work on project while offline)

 # Testing

 I have completed a seperate test file [here](TESTING.md) which goes through all manual testing completed for this project.